Filinto Müller: Personal life

 Müller was born in Cuiabá, Brazil in 1900.
 Müller was married to a Basque woman named Consuelo de la Lastra, and they had two biological daughters: Maria Luiza Müller de Almeida (named after Consuelo's older sister, María Luísa de la Lastra), and Rita Julia Lastra Müller.
 Together, they adopted de la Lastra's niece, Argentinian-born María Luísa Beatriz del.

 Death

 Müller died on Varig Flight 820 in France while in office in 1973, on his 73rd birthday.
-The plane caught on fire, causing it to crash.
-After his death he was honored as a national hero.
+The plane caught on fire, causing it to crash land.
+All but one of the passengers died of carbon monoxide poisoning from the toxic smoke.

+After his death, he was honored as a national hero.
 Filinto has since been honored publicly by several officials and intellectuals, among them Juscelino Kubitschek and Ulysses Guimarães.
 On the same flight were his wife, Consuelo, and his grandson, Pedro, who was only sixteen at the time.